open-telemetry/opentelemetry.io/content/en/docs/collector/management.md

-In the `./opamp-go/internal/examples/supervisor` directory create a file named `supervisor.yaml` with the following content (telling the supervisor where to find the server and what OpenTelemetry collector binary to manage):
+In the `./opamp-go/internal/examples/supervisor` directory create a file named `supervisor.yaml` with the following content (telling the supervisor where to find the server and what OpenTelemetry Collector binary to manage):

 ```yaml
 server: